AceDataCloud/OpenAIAPI/README.md

 Replace `sk-xxx` with your own key. `OPENAI_BASE_URL` is the proxy interface for accessing OpenAI.

-4. Install the project's dependency packages.
+4. Install the project dependencies

 ```shell
 pip install openai